Proforma invoice: what it is, when and how to use it

 Send pro forma invoices primarily when customers request them, typically after agreeing on terms but before finalising the sale.

-Common timing scenarios
+Common timing scenarios:

-• Confirm the sale is not final at this stage
+- sale status: the sale is not final at this stage

-• Get explicit approval before shipping products or processing payment
+- approval required: get explicit approval before shipping products or processing payment

 How to create a pro forma invoice

-1. Use your standard invoice template and complete all required fields
+- Complete your standard invoice template with all required fields

 Managing pro forma invoices with the right tools

-Frequently asked questions about pro forma invoices
+FAQs on pro forma invoices

 Is a pro forma invoice legally binding?

-Can a pro forma invoice be canceled?
+Can a pro forma invoice be cancelled?

 Can you turn pro forma invoices into commercial invoices?